Sandstone shelf overlooking Grand Sable Dunes

 Between 6,000 and 4,000 years before present, "isostatic rebound" of the earth's crust from its "depressed" state began to accelerate as land was relieved of the huge weight of the ice sheets.
 The rise of the outlet of ancestral Lake Superior (at North Bay, Ontario) caused lake level to rise relatively quickly to a level roughly 13 m (40 feet) higher than present Lake Superior.
 This high lake stand has been designated Glacial Lake Nipissing.
 Slowing of rebound, downcutting of channels through unconsolidated material, shifting of outlets to the south and climatic change subsequently caused a lowering of Lake Superior to near its present level.

 As lake levels rose about 5,000 years before present, the Grand Sable Banks were destabilized and part of the glaciofluvial deposit was reworked by wind to form the Grand Sable Dunes.
 During the Nipissing "high stand," Chapel Rock and Miners Castle as well as many less prominent features were carved into the Cambrian sandstone by wave action.
 Beaver, Trappers, Little Beaver, Chapel, Little Chapel, and Miners Lakes represent embayments on ancient Lake Nipissing.

 As erosion lowered the Lake Nipissing outlet to the modern Lake Superior level during a 1,600 year period, lake currents deposited a succession of parallel beach ridges from the Nipissing level to the present beach.
-These closely spaced ridges which form a "corrugated plain", are evident in the vicinity of Au Sable Point, along the trail from Little Beaver Lake Campground to Lake Superior, on Sand Point and on the tombolo between Trout and Murrays Bay on Grand Island.
+These closely spaced ridges, which form a "corrugated plain," are evident in the vicinity of Au Sable Point, along the trail from Little Beaver Lake Campground to Lake Superior, on Sand Point and on the tombolo between Trout Bay and Murray Bay on Grand Island.